Finding the elusive RR Lyrae companions via speckle imaging: Analysis and results

 The synthetic 562 nm and 832 nm photometry for each RRL had magnitude differences of at most 0.01 mag when using the two templates, and we adopted the mean of both measurements.
 The mass limits given in Table \ref{tab:contrast} are then derived by placing each RRL on their respective isochrone, adding the contrast magnitude to the RRL magnitude and finding the isochrone mass associated to that magnitude.
 The color-magnitude diagrams (CMD) for each RRL were constructed using the MESA isochrones and stellar tracks \citep[MIST,][]{dotter16,choi16} isochrones with metallicities as given in Table \ref{tab:sample} and alpha-element abundances from the relation given by \citet{crestani21} (their Equation 1) using the Stellar Population Interface for Stellar Evolution and Atmospheres \citep[SPISEA,][]{hosek20}, that allows for easier introduction of user-supplied filters.
 Extinction for the 562 nm and 832 nm observations was calculated following the \citet{cardelli89} law with $E(B-V)$ values taken from the \citet{lallement18} dust maps.
 Since RRL are traditionally considered an ancient population, an age of 12 Gyr was assumed for all systems (but see Section \ref{sec:thin}).
 Changing the age between 10 to 13 Gyr had negligible impact on the mass limits since the contrast limit are always below the main-sequence turnoff magnitude.
+Fig. \ref{fig:cmds} shows the CMDs for the detected companions, to be discussed in the following section.

 Mass upper limits for non-detected physical companions to each RRL are given in Table \ref{tab:contrast}.